TimmyWong-TW/Maize-KB/tools/Descriptor/README.md

 ## Exceptions

-Some content could not pass the moderation of Google AI, or otherwise causes empty output.
+Some content could not pass the moderation of Google AI, while some output could exceed token budget.

-Refer to `overview/error.log` for files that requires manual actions.
+Refer to `overview/error.log` for files that require manual actions.
 Microsoft Copilot or another generative AI tool may be used manually.